Mobile Abattoir Technology

 - A “slaughter bed trolley” is available to assist with larger animals.

-- Extractor ventilators and a positive air curtain assists with insect and temperature control/air flow in the unit during operations.
+- Extractor ventilators assist with insect and temperature control/air flow in the unit during operations.

 - A full set of camping equipment is supplied with the complete unit.